Forest Park (Portland, Oregon): Wildwood Trail

 A fallen alder assumes a bow shape near Wildwood Trail.

 More than 80 mi of trails and firelanes cut through the park.
 The longest trail in the park is the Wildwood Trail, of which about 27 mi is in Forest Park and about 3 mi in Washington Park.
 It is also the longest section of the 40-Mile Loop, a trail network of roughly 150 mi reaching many parts of the Portland metropolitan area.
 The trail runs southeast to northwest from trail marker 0 in Washington Park to Northwest Newberry Road, just beyond trail marker 30 on the ridge above the southeastern end of Sauvie Island.
 The straight-line distance from beginning to end is about 9 mi, but because the trail includes many switchbacks and hairpin turns, it is 30.2 mi long.
 In 2019, the City of Portland constructed Barbara Walker Crossing to allow Wildwood Trail users to safely pass over West Burnside Street.

 Wildwood Trail begins in Washington Park near the Oregon Zoo, a light rail stop, the Oregon Vietnam Veterans Memorial, the World Forestry Center and the Hoyt Arboretum.
 Blue diamonds placed about 6 ft above the ground appear on trees along the trail every 0.25 mi.
 The diamonds and the mileage markers above them are visible to hikers traveling in either direction on the path.
-In its first 5 mi, the trail passes near the Portland Japanese Garden, Pittock Mansion, the Audubon Society of Portland wildlife sanctuary, and the Stone House in Balch Creek Canyon.
+In its first 5 mi, the trail passes near the Portland Japanese Garden, Pittock Mansion, the Bird Alliance of Oregon wildlife sanctuary, and the Stone House in Balch Creek Canyon.
 From this point west, Wildwood Trail runs through forest generally uninterrupted by buildings but crisscrossed by shorter trails, small streams, roads, and firelanes.

 The Wildwood Trail has become a popular route for trail and ultrarunners attempting fastest known times (FKTs).
 On October 9, 2025, Liam Meirow established the current one-way record for the trail, running unsupported from the north end starting at Northwest Newberry Road in 3 hours, 4 minutes, 29 seconds for the 30.2 miles.
 Meirow's attempt came 11 days after completing a 50k race, and he carried all his hydration and nutrition during the effort.
 On July 1, 2025, Ajay Hanspal set the current out-and-back record, completing the 60-mile round trip from the Vietnam Memorial to Northwest Newberry Road and back in 8 hours, 4 minutes, 57 seconds.
 Hanspal's supported effort included a rotating team of pacers and crew support at multiple road crossings, helping him navigate hot conditions and approximately 6,000 feet of elevation gain.